skiffos/SkiffOS/README.md

  - On first boot, the system will build the **core** container image.
  - The correct base image for the architecture is selected.
- - The default image contains Ubuntu bionic and systemd.
+ - The default image contains Ubuntu and systemd.
  - SSH connections to the **core** user are dropped into the Docker container

 This allows virtually any workflow to be migrated to Skiff.
 The config file